atljeremy/JFDepthView/README.md

  * @return A JFDepthViewBlurAmount enum value representing to desired blur amount for the background view behind the presented view.
 Default value is JFDepthViewBlurAmountMedium.
  */
 @property (nonatomic, assign) JFDepthViewBlurAmount blurAmount;

 /**
+ * JFDepthView - animationOption
+ *
+ * @return A JFDepthViewAnimationOption enum value representing the desired animation for the presentation.
+Default value is JFDepthViewAnimationOptionPerspectiveTransform.
+ */
+@property (nonatomic, assign) JFDepthViewAnimationOption animationOption;

+/**
  * JFDepthView - hideStatusBarDuringPresentation